baraveli/dhivatar/README.md

 - setSize(int $width, int $height) : Set the size of the image canvas
 - setText(string $text, string $color) : Set the text and text color
 - setFontSize(int $size) : Set the font size
-- output(string $filename) : Output the final image file.

-I will add more configuration options later when I get time.

-## TODO

-To return an instance of image intervention.

-- [ ] Add bas64 encoding
-- [ ] Add render option for the image
+- build() : This method will return an instance of `Intervention\Image\Image` after building the image.
+Any methods available by Intervention\Image\Image you can call to render,ouput or save the image.

 ## Inspired by